1jamesthompson1/AIML430_seminar_2/readme.md

 The documents are in LaTeX.
 The summary report is called [summary.tex](summary.tex) and the presentation is called [presentation.tex](presentation.tex).

-The output pdfs of these can be found in the [output](output/) directory.
+The output pdfs of these can be found in the release page.

 The bibliography is in Bibtex format, [references.bib](references.bib).